weaverryan/sfDoctrineSlotPlugin/README.markdown

 retrieved as if those columns existed in the schema.

 >These nonexistent columns of data are called `slots`.
 So, a `slot` is a
->field on your model that doesn't really exist in the schema
+>field on your model that doesn't really exist in the schema.

 Suppose the following model exists: